LoopKit/loopdocs/docs/nightscout/loop-caregiver.md

 * Autoscales the vertical display for glucose reported over the last 24 hours (plus the forecast if that is turned on)
     * `Show Prediction` for Timeline is turned off in the graphic below.
-* Horizontal display can be adjusted with spreading/pinching and scrolling.
+* Horizontal display can be adjusted using the dropdown hours selector and scrolling left/right.
-* A double tap on the Timeline provides a factor of 2 expansion horizontally if at default
-* A double tap on the Timeline returns the display to default if expanded
+* A double tap on the Timeline alternates between 1 and 6 hour display

 ![main screen of the <span translate="no">Loop Caregiver</span> app](img/lcg-main.jpg){width="450"}
 {align="center"}